 Educational Requirements

 The significant difference between the two nursing types is their educational requirements.
 It is essential to earn a professional degree if you want to become RN.
 You can consider different options to pursue education for becoming an RN.
-From a hospital-based diploma program to a four-year bachelor of science degree, you can go for any opportunity.
-To strengthen your academic profile, you can also go for a high-level degree.
-Considering the pandemic threat, you can consider the option of virtual education.
+From a hospital-based diploma program to a four-year Bachelor of Science degree, you can explore various opportunities, including ICU Travel Nurse Jobs in OK.
+To strengthen your academic profile, you might also consider pursuing a high-level degree.
+Considering the pandemic threat, virtual education options have become increasingly viable.

 In that case, accredited online msn programs can be the right fit for you.
 While if you want to become a PN, a college degree is not required.
 You need to complete the high school degree and do a practical nursing course afterward.
 A suitable nursing course usually takes one year to complete.
 Such type of nursing program is offered at community colleges and technical schools.
 You will get a certification once you complete the course.
 According to your residential state, PNs and RNs must complete different courses to keep their licenses active.
 See guide to nursing certifications.